 This Course has been planned to develop sequentially from one stage of understanding to the next.
-Prior to enrollment, students begin with an initial orientation and an independent study.
+Upon acceptance to the Program, students may opt to begin with an independent study of Montessori Philosophy and Pedagogy and Child Development.

 The Academic Workshop includes lectures, presentation of the Montessori Materials, Supervised Practice, Presentation of Classroom Management and Observation Techniques, Overview of School Leadership and Administration, Discussion of Album Requirements, Action Research and Curriculum Development.